-Bradley’s Promise is unwavering in its commitment to providing essential services to support families with young people aged between 16 and 25 years old facing Duchenne Muscular Dystrophy with life-limiting conditions as their is no cure for thie condition, most live up to is 19 years old which Bradley did not achieve this milestone.
+Bradley’s Promise is unwavering in its commitment to providing essential services to support the needs of young people aged 16–25 living with life-limiting conditions, with a special interest in Duchenne Muscular Dystrophy, and their families, most live up to is 19 years old which Bradley did not achieve this milestone with Duchenne Muscular Dystrophy

 To achieve this, we aim to build an extensive Information Hub for a one stop network of support align with our mission.